-It is reasonably foreseen, based on the history of submissions for this PMN, that the new chemical substance has other uses that may pose greater risks to human health.
+It is reasonably foreseen, based on a patent search and a previous TSCA submission, that the new chemical substance could be used other than as described in the PMN, which may result in greater human exposure and environmental releases.
 The SNUR that has been proposed for this chemical substance defines certain conditions of use as significant new uses.
-The proposed significant new uses include uses other than as an asphalt additive with no exposure to respirable particles or droplets containing the new chemical substance or as an asphalt emulsion and uses with releases resulting in surface water concentrations above 8 ppb.
+The proposed significant new uses include manufacture, processing, or use that results in inhalation exposure and releases resulting in surface water concentrations above 56 ppb.
 Conditions of use that fall under the restrictions of the proposed SNUR are not likely to present unreasonable risk of injury to health or the environment because (1) those conditions of use are not likely to be commenced during the pendency of the proposed SNUR, and (2) upon finalization of the SNUR, those conditions of use would be prohibited unless and until EPA makes an affirmative determination that the significant new use is not likely to present an unreasonable risk or takes appropriate action under section 5(e) or 5(f).

-8/30/19 /s/
+9/30/2019 /s/

 Date: Tala R. Henry, Ph.D.

 Deputy Director for Programs

 Office of Pollution Prevention and Toxics